ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 * Deploying the resource files into an OpenShift project.
 * Exposing the services using OpenShift Routes.

-The first half of this document will be spent learning the basics of adopting container best practices for writing Dockerfiles that work on OpenShift.
-The second half will be spent learning about the **IBM Microservices Reference Architecture** Helm Charts (known as [`bluecompute-ce`](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/spring)), which we will use as reference for converting existing Helm Charts to OpenShift-compatible YAML files.
+The first half of this document explains the guidelines of adopting container best practices for writing a `Dockerfile` that work on OpenShift.
+The second half applies the guidelines of the first half to a specific example, the **IBM Microservices Reference Architecture** Helm Charts (known as [`bluecompute-ce`](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/spring)), converting its existing Helm Charts to OpenShift-compatible YAML files.

-**NOTE:** Assuming you have gone through all the Requirements in the following section, going through this document and its examples will take you approximately 30-45 minutes.
+**NOTE:** Assuming you have gone through all the Requirements in the following section, you should allow 30-45 minutes to complete this how-to.

 ## Requirements
 * Basic knowledge of [Docker containers](https://docs.docker.com/), [Kubernetes](https://www.katacoda.com/courses/kubernetes), [Helm](https://www.katacoda.com/courses/kubernetes/helm-package-manager) and [OpenShift](https://learn.openshift.com/).